19 AI Tools for Technical Writers that Aren’t ChatGPT

 - AI Assistant: This tool is built into the Contributor Editor.
 The AI Commands offer tech writers targeted suggestions to improve, shorten, lengthen, simplify, or summarize content.
 The Generate feature uses OpenAPI to create new content on any topic.

-Heretto is another top CCMS and popular choice for information development teams across industries.
+To conclude our list, Heretto is another top CCMS and a popular choice for information development teams across industries.
 Their DITA-powered content operations stack helps technical writers create documentation with features like content reuse, version control, and real-time collaboration.

 Key features: